frodrigues-kununu/seedstars-frontend-challenge/README.md

 * I also assumed that Hacker News items can be either stories, comments, jobs, Ask HNs and polls as stated in the Items section of the Hacker News API page (https://github.com/HackerNews/API#items).

 ###Challenge 2 - Html/CSS
+* (TODO)Since a menu icon was not provided i used one of my choice;
+* (TODO)The color of the transaction info is missing;
+* (TODO)The styles for the transaction type are missing;
+* (TODO)I assumed i could use javascript besides HTML and CSS so i implemented a basic AngularJS app with routing.
+I used ui-router for the routing instead of ngRoute since it provided more features.
+* (TODO)I used an array with the data provided in the design to populate the app with transaction data instead of copy pasting the HTML by hand.